Bluescape/reusable-github-workflows/.github/README.md

 This will:
 - Create a JIRA based on the project key you provide
-- This JIRA will contain the PR title as a summary and the description as the description
+- This JIRA will contain the PR title as a summary and the PR description as the description
-- Assign it to the person who last committed this PR as long as the github email matches the JIRA email
+- It then will assign it to the person who last committed to this PR (as long as the github email matches the JIRA email)
-- Mark it as "In Progress"
+- Then it will mark the JIRA's status as "In Progress"
-- Update the PR title to have the JIRA as a prefix
+- And finally, it will update the PR title to have the JIRA as a prefix

+NOTE: Due to GitHub's functionality of a bot not allowing the triggering of another bot, the Validate PR check will not be retriggered automatically.
+Edit the description or title to re-trigger the check.

 ### Implementation
 ```yaml